-Phases III and IV will consist of expanding the community by erecting a second residential building, adding a community center, and enhancing the landscaping for the residents to enjoy.
+These future phases will consist of expanding the community by erecting a second residential building, adding a community center, and enhancing the landscaping for the residents to enjoy.
 The timeline for these phases is to be determined.